 If alerts are set up to as default, simply navigate to your root/main department.
 To do this, from your dashboard, click "Sites and Departments" and then "View Departments."
 You are now in your site root (or, the main department.)

-- Click the green +Create in the upper right-hand corner and select Alert
+- Click the green +Add Content in the upper right-hand corner and select Alert

 - Enter the information for the event, fields and their descriptions are listed below;